Holon: History

 In the early months of the 1948 Arab–Israeli War, Holon was on the front line, with constant shooting taking place on the border with the village of Tel al-Rish to its northwest—a suburb of Arab Jaffa—and clashes also in the direction of the town of Yazur to the east.
 An attack by the Holon-based Haganah militia units on Tel A-Rish was repulsed with considerable losses.

 After the establishment of the state, Holon expanded to include Tel A-Rish (renamed Tel Giborim, "The Mound of the Heroes") and the orange groves of Yazur.

-In February 2001, a Palestinian attack at a crowded bus stop in Holon killed eight Israelis and injured twenty-five.
+In February 2001, a Palestinian terrorist attack at a crowded bus stop in Holon killed eight Israeli civilians and injured twenty-five.
 The image of Holon as a working-class dormitory community has changed over the years.